NilavPatel/np-color-picker-package/projects/np-color-picker/README.md

     default open or not.

 4.  iconCss
     give class to show icon in color picker.

+5.  colors
+    list of pre defined colors, if not pass this variable, default color list will be displayed. data type is array of string.
 ````

 ## Methods